onzfonz/comp227/src/content/4/en/part4b.md

 ### More tests and refactoring the backend

-When code gets refactored, there is always the risk of [regression](https://en.wikipedia.org/wiki/Regression_testing), meaning that existing functionality may break.
+When code gets refactored, there is always the risk of [**regression**](https://en.wikipedia.org/wiki/Regression_testing), meaning that existing functionality may break.
 Let's refactor the remaining operations by first writing a test for each route of the API.

 Let's start with the operation for adding a new task.
-Let's write a test that adds a new task and verifies that the number of tasks returned by the API increases and that the newly added task is in the list.
+Let's *write a new test* that adds a new task and verifies that the number of tasks returned by the API increases and that the newly added task is in the list.

 ```js
 test('a valid task can be added', async () => {